vboyev-MSFT/defender-docs/ATPDocs/deploy/capacity-planning.md

 While domain controller performance may not be affected if the server doesn't have required resources, the Defender for Identity sensor may not operate as expected.
 For more information, see [Microsoft Defender for Identity prerequisites](prerequisites.md).

 The sizing tool measures the capacity needed for domain controllers only.
-There is no need to run it against AD FS / AD CS servers, as the performance impact on AD FS / AD CS servers is extremely minimal to not existent.
+There is no need to run it against AD FS / AD CS / Entra Connect servers, as the performance impact on these servers is extremely minimal to not existent.

 > [!TIP]
 > By default, Defender for Identity supports up to 350 sensors.
 To install more sensors, contact Defender for Identity support.